Azure-Samples/azure-maps-animations/README.md

 ---
 page_type: sample
-description: A set of web UI controls that wrap the Azure Maps REST services.
+description: A rich library of animations for use with the Azure Maps Web SDK.
 languages:
 - javascript
 - typescript